Guidelines for Writers & Photographers

 The photographic content of AMAZONAS is primarily submitted as part of complete packages of text and art from authors and photojournalists.
 However, we are always looking for world-class underwater and aquarium imagery.

 To have photographic work considered for publication, please contact the editor and provide a link to your portfolio of representative images.
 Alternatively, send a selection of low-resolution images and introduce yourself.
+Any submissions constitute your agreement to the terms set forth in these contributor guidelines.

 Important: Images should be the original work of the photographer or author.
 If you are submitting one or more images from other photographers, these must be clearly identified in the file name of each image and the editor must be informed in writing that third party work is being submitted.
 Submission of anonymous or Creative Commons/Wiki Commons images by other photographers is discouraged.
 In selling an image to the publisher, the photographer will be asked to warrant that the image is his or her own original work.